 - From the course management page click on Pricing.

 - Next, click on here (see below) to begin your premium instructor application.

 After you click on the premium instructor application link on the Pricing page, you can complete your application, by following these steps:

 - Enter your name or company name.

 - Include a 60 character headline, or quick description of your expertise.

 - Enter your billing address and phone number.

 - Accept Udemy Terms of Service and choose which promotional programs you would like to participate in.

 There is no fee to become a premium instructor, and Udemy does not charge any transactional fees when delivering payment to instructors.
 Udemy does, however, keep a percentage of each sale depending on the transaction.
-Please click here to learn more about Udemy's revenue share.
+Learn more about Udemy's instructor revenue share.